kellylab/viral-protein-function-plm/README.md

 Viral protein family functional prediction using protein language models

 Notes:
 -- Must be run with osx-64 packages for the embedding procedure.
-(Relevant if using an ARM64 Apple Silicon chip) --bio-transformers package has a numpy conflict with tensorflow so the faa_prediction.sh script utilizes two separate conda environments.
+(Relevant if using an ARM64 Apple Silicon chip)\n --bio-transformers package has a numpy conflict with tensorflow so the faa_prediction.sh script utilizes two separate conda environments.\n

 Setup: